macformula/racecar/docs/docs/tutorials/busmaster/index.md

     > Install from <https://rbei-etas.github.io/busmaster/>

-- The Kvaser USB CAN adaptor (which should be kept in the bay).
+- The Kvaser USB CAN adapter (which should be kept in the bay).

     ![kvaser](img/kvaser.jpg)